Topical Audit

 Section titled “Can I audit any website?”Yes, Topical Audit works on any publicly accessible website.
 Private or password-protected sites cannot be scanned.

-How is this different from Content Audit?
+How is this different from Organic Audit?

-Section titled “How is this different from Content Audit?”| Feature | Topical Audit | Content Audit |
+Section titled “How is this different from Organic Audit?”| Feature | Topical Audit | Organic Audit |

 |---|---|---|

-| Purpose | Discover structure of any site | Audit your site against your map |
+| Purpose | Discover structure of any site | See how Google Search sees your topics |

 | Requires Map | No | Yes |

-| Best For | Competitor research | Content optimization |
+| Best For | Competitor research | Validating your strategy with real search data |

-| Output | Discovered hierarchy | Keep/Optimize/Prune recommendations |
+| Output | Discovered hierarchy | Clicks, impressions, position per topic |

 - The topic covers diverse subtopics